NikodemMazur/project-weekend-puzzles/website/docs/getting-started/creating-module.md

 # Creating module

-To better tell what is necessary for a piece of code to be a ProjectWeekendPuzzles' module, the guide has been split into two parts.
-The first one shows the minimum steps to plug a view into the application.
-The first part results in a blank view injected into the `main-content-region` of the application.
-In the other part, a user is guided to provide a reactive content that is controlled through gRPC API.
-Upon completing the guide, a user has enough knowledge to create a module that can do anything a normal WPF application can.
+To easier understand what it is necessary for a piece of code to be a ProjectWeekendPuzzles' module, the first part of the guide shows the minimum steps needed to plug a non-reactive view into the application shell.
+The result is a blank view injected into the `main-content-region` region.
+The view, however, cannot yet be controlled through IPC; the API implementation is shown in a further part of the guide.
+In the other part, a user is guided to provide a reactive content that can be controlled through gRPC API.
+Upon completing the guide, a user has enough knowledge to create a module that can do anything a normal WPF user control can, even though it is controlled externally

 :::tip How to follow this guide
 Do not skip any steps.
 A text instruction is followed (or not) by a related graphic; never the other way round